Apply to join our Board

 Professor Dale Pinto FCPA

-PhD (Law) (Melb) MTax (Hons) (Syd) PGradDipBus (Dist) (Curtin) BBus (Dist) (Curtin) FTMA FAAL CA CTA-Life AFAIM MAICD
+PhD (Law) (Melb) MTax (Hons) (Syd) PGradDipBus (Dist) (Curtin) BBus (Dist) (Curtin) FCPA FTMA FAAL CA CTA-Life AFAIM MAICD

-Dale is currently Professor of Taxation Law in the Curtin Law School as well as being the Chair of the Academic Board at Curtin University.
-Dale is the author and co-author of numerous books, refereed articles and national and international conference papers and sits on the editorial board of a number of peer-reviewed journals as well as being the Editor-in-Chief of several refereed journals.
+Dale is currently Chair of the Academic Board at Curtin University as well as Professor of Taxation Law in the Curtin Law School.
+Dale is the author and co-author of numerous books, refereed articles and national and international conference papers and sits on the editorial board of several peer-reviewed journals as well as being the Editor-in-Chief of several refereed journals.

 He is a Fellow of CPA Australia and was a member of the WA Divisional Council, including serving as President of the WA Division in 2018 until his appointment to the CPA Australia Board on 1 October 2018.

 Dale is also a Fellow of the Australian Academy of Law as well as being a Chartered Accountant, Chartered Tax Adviser and Honorary Life Member of the Tax Institute.
-He is also a Life Member of the Australasian Tax Teachers Association and the Australasian Law Teachers Association.
+He is also a Life Member of the Australasian Tax Teachers Association and the Australasian Law Academics Association.

 Dale has been a registered tax agent for more than 30 years and was appointed by the Assistant Treasurer as one of the inaugural members of the National Tax Practitioners Board.
-He is a current member of the Board of Taxation's Special Advisory Panel and the ATO's Public Advice Guidance Panel and the Strategic Advisory Council of the Australian Council of Professions as well as having served on the Chamber of Commerce and Industry's Economic Development Forum in WA.
+He is a current member of the Board of Taxation's Special Advisory Panel, the ATO's Public Advice Guidance Panel and the Strategic Advisory Council of the Australian Council of Professions, as well as having served on the Chamber of Commerce and Industry's Economic Development Forum in WA.

-Dale is a member of the Tertiary Education and Quality Standards Agency (TEQSA) Register of Experts.
+Dale is a member of the Tertiary Education and Quality Standards Agency (TEQSA) Register of Experts and is also a member of the Australian Academic Integrity Network.